Overlapping substitutions and tilings

 $X$ is a discrete subset of $\Omega$ that satisfies an equation

+see \cite{Feng-Wen:02}.
 By the construction in Theorem \ref{thm_const_from_Delone}, we can get an overlapping substitution $\rho$.
-In the case of non-Pisot $\lambda$, the set $X$ does not have finite local complexity and the alphabet forms an infinite set.
-However, $\rho$ have ``continuity'', in the sense that if $P,Q$ in the alphabet are ``close'' (the supports and labels are close with respect to Hausdorff metric), then the resulting patches are ``close'' (each tile in one patch has a counterpart in the other which is ``close'').
-Recently, substitutions with infinite alphabet has been paid attention.
-For example, \cite{FGM} constructed substitutionis with compact infinite alphabet for arbitrary real number $\lambda>2$ as the inflation factor.
-Our method is significantly different from \cite{FGM} but also enable us to construct substitutions with arbitrary $\lambda>1$ as the inflation factor.
+In the case of non-Pisot $\lambda$, the set $X$ does not have finite local complexity, and the alphabet forms an infinite set.
+However, $\rho$ has ``continuity'', in the sense that if $P,Q$ in the alphabet are ``close'' (the supports and labels are close with respect to Hausdorff metric), then the resulting patches are ``close'' (each tile in one patch has a counterpart in the other, which is ``close'').
+Recently, substitutions with an infinite alphabet have been paid attention to.
+For example, \cite{FGM} constructed substitutions with a compact infinite alphabet for an arbitrary real number $\lambda>2$ as the inflation factor.
+Our method is significantly different from \cite{FGM}, but also enables us to construct substitutions with arbitrary $\lambda>1$ as the inflation factor.